What Is SMILE Eye Surgery?

 Both SMILE laser eye surgery and LASIK are proven procedures that can bring better vision to so many people.
 Each procedure will correct refractive error by reshaping the corneal tissue.
 Both procedures achieve similar long-lasting results and have comparable visual recovery time.
 While each surgery has their own advantages, it is best for patients to consult with refractive surgeons or ophthalmologists to receive a recommendation that is personalized to their unique refractive error, thin corneas, or other conditions.

-At Heart of Texas Eye Institute we offer SMILE, LASIK, and PRK procedures.
+At Heart of Texas Eye Care we offer SMILE, LASIK, and PRK procedures.
 Our diverse expertise allows us to objectively recommend and administer the best possible treatments for our patients.
 If you or someone you know is interested in exploring laser eye surgery, please reach out to us today for a free consultation and allow us to lead you down a path of better vision and a better lifestyle.